Section Navigation

 Dance Techniques

-Through the delivery of the class warm up and by learning a dance routine, students will get the chance to explore contemporary dance techniques, commercial dance, street/hip hop styles.
+Through the delivery of the class warm up students will get the chance to explore and use different dances styles and ideas to explore dance in their own chosen style.

-This will give the students a greater understanding of the safe practices in dance and will progress their dance technique further.
+This will give the students a greater understanding of the safe practices in dance and will progress their dance technique further through warm up in different styles of dance and exploring of the theme pupils will build different dance vocabulary and techniques.

 Choreography From a Stimulus

-Pupils will be given a stimulus as a starting point for choreography which will be to create their own celebration dances inspired by the Rambert Dance company’s performance at the opening & closing ceremony of the 2022 Commonwealth Games.
+Pupils will be given a stimulus as a starting point for choreography which will be to create their own celebration dances inspired by the different professional works that have opened/closed the Olympic ceremony with focus on the theme and being inclusive like the Olympics promoting sport inspiration for everyone by exploring dance and creating something unique that people can be inspired by.

 This exercise progresses knowledge of choreographic devices; using a stimulus as a starting point will help to develop themes and ideas.
 It will also challenge the student to think of dance in a cultural context.
-Students will be able to develop their own ideas by choosing their own music and exploring themes that relate to them for their performance.
+Students will be able to develop their own ideas by responding to a musical stimulus by exploring themes that relate to them for their performance.

 Dance Appreciation